openstate/jodal/README.md

   2. Generate an api key for use with the jodal application
   3. Settings
    1. Cors: Enabled
+  4. copy the client id and secret from the application to `backend/config.py`
+  5. copy the api key to `backend/config.py`
+  6. restart backend and api container
 # deployment

 Open Overheidsdata uses Fabric for deployment.
 Run `fab deploy`.